Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Introduction

 Second, we explore structural properties of shadow steps.
-For any $\mathbf{x} \in P$, we characterize the curve $g(\lambda) = \Pi_P(\mathbf{x} - \lambda \nabla f(\mathbf{x}))$ as a piecewise linear curve, where the breakpoints of the curve typically occur at points where there is a change in the normal cone (Theorem \ref{elephant}) and show how to compute this curve for all $\lambda\geq0$ (Theorem \ref{invariance}).
-Moreover, we show the following properties for descent directions:
+For any ${x} \in \mathcal{P}$, we characterize the curve $g(\lambda) = \Pi_{\mathcal{P}}({x} - \lambda \nabla h({x}))$ as a piecewise linear curve, where the breakpoints of the curve typically occur at points where there is a change in the normal cone (Theorem \ref{elephant}) and show how to compute this curve for all $\lambda\geq0$ (Theorem \ref{invariance}). { The projections curve is piecewise linear, as can be shown using parametric complementary pivot theory \cite{murty1988linear,dantzig1968complementary}.
+Existing pivoting algorithms often inefficiently search for a basic feasible solution (BFS) of the KKT conditions at each breakpoint to find the next linear segment.
+In contrast, \sge{we characterize the entire projections curve by showing that it consists of two directions: the shadow of the negative gradient and its in-face shadow.} We show that these directions can be computed in $O(n)$ time for the hypercube (Equation \eqref{hypercube shadow eqn}) and in $O(n^2)$ for the simplex (Lemma \ref{simplex shadow}), \sge{which subsequently allows us to compute}} the entire projections curve for the hypercube and simplex in $O(n^2)$ and $O(n^3)$ time respectively.}\\